amaan8429/cur8t/README.md

 - [x] add loader there
 - [x] add emoji to the collection
 - [x] manage data on the other components so when a new collection is added , it is shown on the navigation area
-- [ ] when dashboard is directly opened to the collection page , the data is not fetched on the navCollection
+- [x] when dashboard is directly opened to the collection page , the data is not fetched on the navCollection
 - [x] add a loader on the collection page until the data is being fetched
 - [ ] sequence should not change when a link is edited
-- [ ] new collections or edited collections should be at the top
 - [x] hero section made
 - [x] custum theme and font setup
 - [ ] add a tweet section
 - [ ] add a usage section
 - [ ] add a footer
-- [ ] cache the data on the navCollection
+- [x] cache the data on the navCollection
 - [x] add error handling on there to reload or fetch again
 - [ ] do something with more button - 2 more button are there
 - [x] collection page setup on the content area
 - [x] collection page ui make better
-- [ ] integrate zod
+- [x] integrate zod
 - [ ] CLAUDE LINK ADD option to a custum collection
 - [ ] Chatgpt LINK add option to a custum collection
 - [ ] BOOKMARKS IMPORT AND EXPORT